jvallexm/quizfeed/README.md

 - Once you've created a title and at least one question, your quiz will automatically save every 30 seconds!
 - Your published quizzes and saved drafts will all appear in the drop down menu by your profile under 'My Quizzes'.
-- Once you've completed a quiz:
+- Once you've taken a quiz:
     - You can save any that you love by clicking 'Give This Quiz a :star:' to add to your favorites!
     - You can then share any quiz by choosing your preferred method!